 We do not have one "gifted and talented" class.
 All students are given opportunities to develop their talents and abilities.
 Students participate in Enrichment activities.
 Enrichment Days are scheduled throughout the year for all students, emphasizing creativity, fine arts, and science.

 Our school has a great and active PTA Organization and School Community Council.
 Community involvement has been terrific at Copper Canyon.
-PTA and the School Community Council continue to support our staff in various ways.
-Both organizations worked zealously this year in their fundraising efforts, which have benefited students with field trip and enrichment activities.
-Our overall focus as a school community has been to work together to improve in order to meet the needs of our students.
+PTA and the School Community Council support our staff in various ways.
+Both organizations worked zealously this year in their fundraising efforts, which have benefited students with field trips and enrichment activities.
+Our overall focus as a school community has been to work together to improve to meet the needs of our students.
 One of the ways we work together is through developing and implementing our CSIP plan.

-Please monitor your child's progress more closely through Student Gradebook.
-Click on that link, use the password you were previously given, and track your child's attendance and grades and assignments!
+Please monitor your child's progress more closely through Student Gradebook in Skyward.
+Click on that link, use the password you were previously given, and track your child's attendance and grades, and assignments!